Twipped/CurvyAndTrans.com/posts/2021-02-24.1345.B70F59/index.md

 ] tweets=meta.tweets className="oneblock span34 center essay" }}
 }!}

+Secondly, there is no such thing as “appropriating” being trans.
+If you do not feel a strong connection to your assigned gender, you can call yourself trans!
+You aren’t offending anyone (at least, anyone whose opinion matters).

-Secondly, there is no such thing as "appropriating" being trans.
-I know how easy it is to fall into this trap, because before my own wakeup call I also was afraid to ever mention my feelings around my gender because I thought it would be insensitive or appropriative of "actual" trans people.
-That's bullshit!
-If you do not feel a *strong* connection to your birth assigned gender, you're trans!
+I know how easy it is to fall into this trap, because before my own wakeup call I also was afraid to ever mention my feelings around my gender.
+I thought it would be insensitive or appropriative of “actual” trans people.
+It’s laughable when I think of that now.

 {!{